 A total of 56 high-need ZIP codes were initially prioritized across the five Texas Health Regions and will continue to inform the work into the future.
-The purpose of the deeper dive into 16 community impact ZIP codes during this CHNA process was to purposefully identify areas of impact where place-based programs could be built, grown and replicated.
-While this strategically focused work is being implemented, Texas Health will continue working with Texas Health Community Impact Leadership Council of the Tarrant/ Parker Region to revisit data findings and community feedback in an iterative process.
+The purpose of the deeper dive into 4 community impact ZIP codes during this CHNA process was to purposefully identify areas of impact where place-based programs could be built, grown and replicated through investments.
+Although funding will be specifically allocated to the community impact ZIP codes, work outside of these ZIP codes will continue through other community impact programming.
+While this strategically focused work is being implemented, Texas Health will continue working with Texas Health Community Impact Leadership Council for the Collin Region to revisit data findings and community feedback in an iterative process.
 Additional opportunities will be identified to grow and expand existing work in prioritized community impact ZIP codes as well as implementing additional programming in new areas.
 These on-going strategic conversations will allow Texas Health to build stronger community collaborations and make smarter, more targeted investments to improve the health of the people in the communities we serve.